Life of Yes℠ Sleepaway Camp

 Besides departure and arrival times, don’t worry about it!

 Definitely no math problems.
 Other than that, just be prepared for awesomeness.

 You take my phone, ahhh!
 What if someone needs to get in touch with me?

 We’ll give you our phone numbers which you can share with loved ones ahead of time and tell them to give us a ring if there’s an emergency.

 How long is the drive?

-Depends on which location we go to — all are under three hours from Chicago.
+Depends on our destination (it changes) — all are under three hours from Chicago.

 If it makes logistical sense for me to meet you at the camp—i.e., I live an hour from the location in the opposite direction of Chicago—can I do that?

 The van ride is important for the group dynamic, as we get to know each other and discuss all things silly and serious.
 Ideally, you’d ride with us.
 But we’re also not going to make you drive three hours to Chicago if you live in the vicinity of the camp; we’ll make it work even if you’re not able to drive with us.